Havard03/spotr/README.md

 4. Follow instructions in script

-5. Run spot in terminal and enjoy
+5. Run spotr in terminal and enjoy

 </p>